matter-labs/era-contracts/docs/settlement_contracts/zkchain_basics.md

 ## ValidatorTimelock

-An intermediate smart contract between the validator EOA account and the ZK chain diamon contract.
+An intermediate smart contract between the validator EOA account and the ZK chain diamond contract.
 Its primary purpose is to provide a trustless means of delaying batch execution without modifying the main zkSync contract. zkSync actively monitors the chain activity and reacts to any suspicious activity by freezing the chain.
 This allows time for investigation and mitigation before resuming normal operations.